-Students are eligible to take the state certification exam at the completion of this course.
-Special Requirements A \$24 program fee covers the cost of the required apron, nametag, health test, and transfer belt.
-A student must provide a watch with a second hand, uniform slacks, shirt and shoes.
-Students are required to have a physical exam, PPD and current immunizations (tetanus, rubella, rubeola, and hepatitus B).
+One hundred percent of the graduates from the Nursing Assistant Program obtained jobs.
+Jobs are available in hospitals, outpatient clinics, nursing homes and in private homes.
+Special Requirements Students are required to have a New Mexico driver's license, a physical exam, PPD and current immunizations (including hepatitis B, MMR and DTP).
+Students may be required to undergo routine drug screening and a criminal background check prior to beginning their clinical experience.
+Students are required to provide documentation from a licensed healthcare provider that they can safely lift a minimum of 50 lbs. prior to beginning their clinical experience.
+A \$42 program fee covers the cost of the required apron, name tag, stethoscope, health test, CNA pin, hospital parking permits, transfer belt and preventive lab tests in case of needle stick or other exposure to bodily fluids.
+The student must provide a watch with a second hand, uniform slacks, shirt and shoes.
 Contact Information Program information is available from the program advisor, Ann Sims, at (505) 224-4121 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).